cccvvveee0235/splunk-500node-midsize-architecture/splunk indexer/HTTPS_SETUP.md

     Under the Splunk Web section, toggle Enable SSL (HTTPS) to Yes.

-    If using custom SSL certificates, specify the PEM file paths in web.conf and server.conf.
+    If using custom SSL certificates, specify the PEM file paths in web.conf.

     Restart Splunk web services to apply the new settings.